 How to Eat at the Carne Asada hall (or Meat Hall) in Mercado 20 de Noviembre

-Observing the local culture at the Oaxaca markets is a great way to get to know the city and culture.
+Observing the local culture at the Oaxaca markets is a great way to get to know a place.
 And even better to try all the most delicious foods while you’re at it!

 Have you been to the Oaxaca markets of Benito Juarez or 20 de Noviembre before?
-Did you try some food there that you liked?
+What was your favorite food?

 Pin it for Later!